ssloy/ssloy.github.io/docs/banana/index.md

 # The Banana Tossing Project

+!!! tip "The takeaway message for the course"
+    Scientific computing is not about writing clever formulas.
+    It is about choosing representations, algorithms, and approximations that fit the question you ask, and, ultimately, about heating computers with huge arrays of numbers to crunch!

 ## A journey through scientific computing

 Two pixelated gorillas stand on skyscrapers, tossing bananas across a city skyline.